andrewdsilva/CaptainScraper/README.md

 let scraperModule: any = this.get( 'Scraper' );
 ```

-In a parser you can get the **Scraper** module with the **parent** attribut of the class.
-This attribut references the instance of Scraper that call the parser.
+In a parser you can get the **Scraper** module with the **parent** attribute of the class.
+This attribute references the instance of Scraper that call the parser.

 ```ts
 let scraperModule: any = this.parent;